Teoscar Hernández Preview, Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the seventh-best in the league.
+- The Angels pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.75 team ERA that ranks 25th across all MLB pitching staffs.
+- The Angels' 4.74 team ERA ranks 24th among all league pitching staffs.

-- In his last appearance on Wednesday against the Baltimore Orioles, the left-hander tossed 6 2/3 innings, giving up two earned runs while surrendering nine hits.
+- The left-hander's most recent appearance came on Thursday against the Baltimore Orioles, when he tossed five innings, surrendering four earned runs while allowing seven hits.

-- The 24-year-old has a 4.89 ERA and 10.1 strikeouts per nine innings across 25 games this season, while allowing a batting average of .256 to opposing hitters.
+- The 26-year-old has an ERA of 4.51, with 7.9 strikeouts per nine innings, in 25 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.